justicephysics/humanos2.0/challenges.md

 ## Why This Page Exists

-The Virtual Nalanda provides the complete blueprint.
+The Justice Physics Nalanda provides the complete blueprint.
 But blueprints are not prototypes, and prototypes are not yet deployed systems.
 Between the cosmic proof and the ubiquitous 0 K compute fabric lie real, solvable problems.

 This page names them openly — not as reasons to hesitate, but as opportunities for engineers, scientists, students, and entrepreneurs to make a historic contribution.